hannahchuh/Active-Load-Map/README.md

 # Active Load Map: Freight Transportation Management App

 # Intro
-Much of the current software in the transportation management industry is outdated, lacks consolidation, and provides little functionality for efficient and user-friendly searches and visualization.
-For freight brokers, being able to quickly display and filter information about the locataion, status, and other information about current or potential loads (ie freigh shipments) to book is a necessity that has not been met.
+Much of the current software in the transportation management industry is outdated, lacks consolidation, and provides little functionality for efficient, user-friendly searches and visualization.
+For freight brokers, being able to quickly display and filter  the location, status, and other information about loads (ie freigh shipments) to book is a necessity that has not been met.

 Active Load Map is an app that parses freight shipment information, displaying relevant information on a map accompanied with weather, traffic, time zones, and transit overlays as well as filters for dates, pickups/deliveries, mode, transit status, radius search (filtering by a certain radius from a location), and city/state/province.